cjpl/rome/argus/trunk/examples/readme.txt

       when it is clicked.
 You can assign any function to the signal.

 analyzerControl
-      This example shows how you controll analysis program such as ROME.
+      This example shows how you control analysis program such as ROME.
 Analyzer controller is still under development.

 Ryu, Sawada